The course follows a few books:

 Single parameter linear regression

-Let’s try this for a single parameter linear regression, with MSE as the cost function.
+Let’s try this for a single parameter linear regression (where ), with MSE as the cost function.
+We will start by accepting that the cost function is convex in the parameter3.

 As proven previously, we know that for the single parameter model, the derivative is: